wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 ## Ball turner 3D model, drawings, and discussion

-I've made both a [3D model](https://a360.co/458gdYQ) available for viewing and download as well as a [set of dimensioned drawings for my lathe](/files/ball-turner-final-dwg-v8.pdf).
+I've made a [3D model](https://a360.co/458gdYQ) available for viewing and download as well as a [set of dimensioned drawings for my lathe](/files/ball-turner-final-dwg-v16.pdf).

-For anyone using modeling with something other than Fusion360, here are [the step files](/files/ball-turner-final-v10.step) for the design.
+For anyone using modeling software other than Fusion360, here are [the step files](/files/ball-turner-final-v16.step) for the design.

-The dimensions are for my lathe specifically, but the model is fully parametric if you use Fusion360 for modeling.
-You can just enter the dimensions for your lathe and desired radius and the model should update automatically (Modify -> Change Parameters in Fusion360).
+The dimensions are for my lathe specifically, but the model is fully parametric (if you use Fusion360).
+You can just enter the dimensions for your lathe, etc., and the model should update automatically (Modify -> Change Parameters).
 Just let me know if I've screwed something up.

 My blog very intentionally doesn't support comments or questions, but if you'd